1jour1vin

 Manuals in small boxes

-Destemming, maceration in open wooden or stainless steel vats for approximately 4 weeks.
+Destemming, followed by maceration in open wooden or stainless steel vats for about 4 weeks

 Livestock farming